 Resilience, in other words, is the result of a mindset and a way of operating that helps your business remain at the top of its game and provides a top service to clients while keeping the bottom line in the black.

 I mean, if it ain't broke, don't fix it.
 That old adage is true, and yet not.
 Services can remain up and running for a long time with single points of failure.
 But can you afford to have them break at any time?
 If yes, and your customers don't mind waiting for you to patch things up, then you can "risk-accept" that situation.
 But how realistic is that these days?
 If I cannot buy it at your shop today, I'll more than likely get it from another.
-If I'm a contract with you, yet you cannot deliver, we will have a conversation, or at the very least, a moment of disappointment.
+If I'm in a contract with you, yet you cannot deliver, we will have a conversation, or at the very least, a moment of disappointment.
 If you have enough "disappointments," you will lose the customer.
 Lose enough customers, and you will have a reputational problem or worse.

 We don't like to spend resources on something that "may"go wrong.
 We do risk assessments to determine the true cost of non-delivery and the likelihood of that happening.
 And there are different ways to deal with that assessment's outcome.
 Not everything needs to have double the number of people working on it, just in case one resignes.
 Not every system needs an availability of 99,999%.